jonasvm/slr-tiny-machine-learning-models-for-computer-vision/ieee/surveys/extractions/slr5_analysis.md

 **Study Types Included**

-Not explicitly defined.
+Not reported.

-The paper references:

-* journal articles
-* conference papers
-* arXiv preprints
-* system frameworks

-but does not formally define study types.

 ---

-## 4. Inclusion and Exclusion Criteria
+# 4. Inclusion and Exclusion Criteria

 Not reported.

-The paper does not define explicit inclusion or exclusion criteria.
+The authors do not explicitly define formal inclusion or exclusion criteria for selecting studies.

 ---

-## 5. Deduplication and Screening Process
+# 5. Deduplication and Screening Process

 **Duplicate Removal**

 Not reported.

-**Title / Abstract Screening**
+**Title/Abstract Screening**

 Not reported.

-**Full-text Screening**
+**Full-Text Screening**

 Not reported.

-**Selection Process**
+**Selection Process Description**

-The paper does not describe a formal study selection process.
-Papers appear to have been selected manually based on relevance to TinyML.
+The paper reviews prior work related to TinyML, embedded systems, and robotics, but the study selection procedure is not described using a systematic process.

 ---

-## 6. PRISMA or Selection Flow
+# 6. PRISMA or Selection Flow

 **PRISMA Used**

 No.

-**Counts of Papers at Each Stage**
+**Paper Counts Reported at Each Stage**

 Not reported.